TIMISONG-dev/kernel_xiaomi_sm8250/Documentation/admin-guide/pm/cpufreq.rst

 	The purpose of this tunable is to reduce the scheduler context overhead of the governor which might be excessive without it.

+``respone_time_ms``
+	Amount of time (in milliseconds) required to ramp the policy from lowest to highest frequency.
+Can be decreased to speed up the responsiveness of the system, or increased to slow the system down in hope to save power.
+The best perf/watt will depend on the system characteristics and the dominant workload you expect to run.
+For userspace that has smart context on the type of workload running (like in Android), one can tune this to suite the demand of that workload.

+	Note that when slowing the response down, you can end up effectively chopping off the top frequencies for that policy as the util is capped to 1024.
+On HMP systems this chopping effect will only occur on the biggest core whose capacity is 1024.
+Don't rely on this behavior as this is a limitation that can hopefully be improved in the future.

 This governor generally is regarded as a replacement for the older `ondemand`_ and `conservative`_ governors (described below), as it is simpler and more